yitaozh/yitaozh.github.io/source/_posts/Designing-Data-Intensive-Applications.md

 Each machine on the network has its own clock, slightly faster or slower than the other machines.
 It is possible to synchronise clocks with Network Time Protocol (NTP).

 - **Time-of-day clocks**.
 Return the current date and time according to some calendar (_wall-clock time_).
-If the local clock is toof ar ahead of the NTP server, it may be forcibly reset and appear to jump back to a previous point in time. **This makes it is unsuitable for measuring elapsed time.**
+If the local clock is too far ahead of the NTP server, it may be forcibly reset and appear to jump back to a previous point in time. **This makes it is unsuitable for measuring elapsed time.**
-- **Monotonic clocks**.
-Peg: `System.nanoTime()`.
+- **Monotonic clocks**. e.g.: `System.nanoTime()`.
 They are guaranteed to always move forward.
-The difference between clock reads can tell you how much time elapsed beween two checks. **The _absolute_ value of the clock is meaningless.** NTP allows the clock rate to be speeded up or slowed down by up to 0.05%, but **NTP cannot cause the monotonic clock to jump forward or backward**. **In a distributed system, using a monotonic clock for measuring elapsed time (peg: timeouts), is usually fine**.
+The difference between clock reads can tell you how much time elapsed beween two checks. **The _absolute_ value of the clock is meaningless.** NTP allows the clock rate to be speeded up or slowed down by up to 0.05%, but **NTP cannot cause the monotonic clock to jump forward or backward**. **In a distributed system, using a monotonic clock for measuring elapsed time (e.g.: timeouts), is usually fine**.

-If some piece of sofware is relying on an accurately synchronised clock, the result is more likely to be silent and subtle data loss than a dramatic crash.
+If some piece of sofware is relying on an accurately synchronized clock, the result is more likely to be silent and subtle data loss than a dramatic crash.

 You need to carefully monitor the clock offsets between all the machines.